 Art lessons are linked in context by themes from the Humanities curriculum.
 Throughout lessons, children develop their skills of drawing, painting and sculpture in a progressive manner as well as developing design techniques using colour, textiles, pattern, line, shape, form and space.
 All children also throughout the two year rolling programme study a range of significant artists.
 Like DT, from 2021/22, we will be trialling the use of the Kapow Primary Website resources which maps the curriculum in a sequential manner, ensuring progression of skills and knowledge is built from the outset.
 Local artists will continue to be used within the scheme to ensure maximum use of our local context.
 Visits to local art galleries also will continue to enrich the experience for our children.

 RE lessons start with a Big Question which challenge the children's thinking and engages them in discussions about their learning.
 Units of work are planned from either the Bucks Agreed Syllabus or the Oxford Diocese Scheme of Work and span a range of religions, concepts and ideas.
 Where appropriate, units from Understanding Christianity support the teaching and learning further.
 In January 2019, the teaching of RE was judged to be good in our SIAMS inspection.
 Please see the report on the Church Links page within this website for further details.

 Modern Foreign Languages

 Children in KS2 learn French weekly.
 In their sessions, they learn how to listen attentively, explore patterns and the sound of language, engage in conversations, develop accurate pronunciation and much more.
-Mrs Jarvis, our French Specialist leads the sessions in smaller separate year groups and, where possible, French speaking visitors come in and work with the children to engage and develop conversational French across the key Stage.
+Mrs Jarvis, our French Specialist, leads the sessions in smaller separate year groups and, where possible, French speaking visitors come in and work with the children to engage and develop conversational French across the key Stage.
 Children in upper Key Stage two hold a French Breakfast for parents to rehearse their langauage acquistion and to give them a purpose for their learning.